-The Elizabeth Terwilliger Nature Education Legacy (TNEL) is a nonprofit, tax-deductible organization formed by her children, John and Lynn Ellen Terwilliger, to perpetuate their mother’s legacy through the “Tripping with Terwilliger” habitat films.
+The Elizabeth Terwilliger Nature Education Legacy (TNEL) is a nonprofit, tax-deductible organization founded by her children, John and Lynn Ellen Terwilliger, to perpetuate their mother’s legacy through the “Tripping with Terwilliger” habitat films.
 They are entertaining and instructive.
 The Legacy's mission is “to teach children an awareness and appreciation of nature, so that as adults they will be prepared to make responsible decisions about the environment.”
-Please view two short videos.
-TNEL "click here" and
+Please view two short videos:

 1. Oak Woodland (14 min.)